 Always ask two or three questions and have more prepared in advance.
-This is your opportunity to demonstrate your interest in the position available.
-Consider asking questions about evaluation processes, current issues the industry is facing and/or other questions that relate to the job specifically or the organization as a whole.
+This is your opportunity to learn more about the employer and to demonstrate your interest in the position available.
+Consider asking questions about the company culture, evaluation processes, current issues the industry is facing and/or other questions that relate to the job specifically or the organization as a whole.